Home » Symptoms » Cat Symptoms A-Z » Pulse Weak (Soft Pulse)

 Basics and possible causes

 Heart diseases, such as heart failure or cardiac arrhythmiaAn arrhythmia is a heart rhythm disorder in which the heart beats irregularly, either too fast (tachycardia), too slow (bradycardia), or with an irregular pattern.
 Arrhythmias can be harmless or a sign of serious heart problems., can also lead to a weak pulse.
-In heart failure, the heart does not work efficiently enough to maintain adequate blood flow, resulting in a weaker pulse wave.
+In heart failure, the heart does not work efficiently enough to maintain sufficient blood flow, resulting in a weaker pulse wave.
 Cardiac arrhythmiaAn arrhythmia is a heart rhythm disorder in which the heart beats irregularly, either too fast (tachycardia), too slow (bradycardia), or with an irregular pattern.
 Arrhythmias can be harmless or a sign of serious heart problems. can disrupt the normal heart rhythm and lead to irregular or weak pulses.

-In addition, a narrowing of the blood vessels or a blockage of blood flow, for example due to thrombosisThrombosis is the formation of a blood clot in a blood vessel that can obstruct or block blood flow.
+Additionally, a narrowing of the blood vessels or a blockage of blood flow, for example due to thrombosisThrombosis is the formation of a blood clot in a blood vessel that can obstruct or block blood flow.
 Thromboses can occur in veins (venous thrombosis) or arteries (arterial thrombosis). or embolismAn embolism is the blockage of a blood vessel by an embolus, a blood clot or other substance that travels through the bloodstream and obstructs a vessel.
 This can lead to tissue damage or death., can weaken the pulse.
 This makes blood flow more difficult and reduces the palpable pulse strength.

 Typical accompanying symptoms